 Oh, I have heard the arguments that these are just social constructs based on the needs of society for order, developed over the millennia when men realized that they need some sort of order in society.
 Baloney.
 That would mean that one day the "survival of the fittest" turned into "the best for everyone".
 When did that happen?
 We use these because they are the absolutes that all societies use to keep order, and because they work.
 They are the same all over the world.
 Up until recently, you do not find any societies that allow the activities of the last six commandments.
 However, you do find places where the first four are not followed with any uniformity.
 These are the four that describe the character and will of the Designer of the six that we, as a society, claim to keep.

 Is it really so strange that society uses only the rules, the Truths, that they want, but toss the rest?
 Especially in today's culture, even Christians balk if someone shows them a Truth that they do not like (think fourth commandment, Easter, Christmas...).
 Notice I did not say someone shows them an opinion they don't like, but shows them a Truth stated clearly by God.
 If they don't like it, they won't follow it.
 It's not as if I am making anything up, or trying to get people fo follow my personal idea of faith.
 The facts are there in the Word of God, people just pick and choose to follow the ones they want.
 Worse yet, they pick verses and twist their meaning in an attempt to justify their right to act against the word of God.

-We are all on a narrow high-speed highway where some refuse to drive in the specified lane or even go in the right direction.
-Some of us are headed for a crash, and I prefer to use a seat belt with as many straps as possible, in case I am in their path, but am going in the direction the signs are all pointing.
+We are all on a high-speed highway where some refuse to drive in the specified lane or even follow the signs to go in the right direction.
+Some of us are headed for a crash, and I prefer to use a seat belt with as many straps as possible, in case I am in their path, but at least I am trying to go in the direction the signs are all pointing.

 Disagree?
 Find an error?
 Contact us at firstname.lastname@example.org and give us your view.